w3cping/font-anti-fingerprinting/README.md

 * on the same version of the same operating system
 * in the same [locale](#locale).

-This identifiability should be minimized as much as possible, without harming the following use cases:
+This identifiability should be minimized as much as possible, with as little harm as possible to the following use cases:

-* websites that expect an uncommon font to already be available in the visitor's browser should continue to work as designed (e.g. don't break sites targeting languages where users know they must install a uncommon-but-important-font).
+* Web users who have been installing web fonts over cheap connections to avoid spending money or time downloading them on expensive or slow connections, shouldn't now have to use the expensive or slow connections.
-* web developers should be able to use uncommon fonts on their local machines, for efficient, offline site development.
+* Websites that depend on a font that's commonly installed among their visitors, but uncommon on the web, should have a way to continue working.
-* web users should be able to improve the performance of websites by "pre-loading" fonts they expect they will need a lot (e.g. data sensitive users can install web-fonts to prevent network load).
+* Web developers should be able to use uncommon fonts on their local machines even when developing offline.

 ## Non-goals